Sport, exercise and health

 Bristol's excellent sports and fitness facilities will help you stay on top of your game in an environment that promotes a proactive approach to sport, health and wellbeing.
 We aim to give everyone the opportunity to be active, whatever your sport and at whatever level you want to participate.

-The University's sports and activity passes offers excellent value for money, giving you access to our broad range of facilities and classes either free of charge or at a discounted rate.
+The University's student memberships offers excellent value for money, giving you access to our broad range of facilities and classes, either free of charge or at a discounted rate.

-- 33-metre swimming pool in the Students' Union
+- 32-metre swimming pool in the Students' Union.

-- Coombe Dingle Sports Complex features first-class pitches for a range of sports, a state-of-the-art conditioning suite, and tennis centre
+- Coombe Dingle Sports Complex featuring first-class pitches for a range of sports, a tennis centre and Olympic weight-lifting gym.

-- Brand new £1.2 million boathouse at Saltford on the River Avon.
+- New £1.2 million boathouse at Saltford on the River Avon.

-With our leader, coach or volunteer opportunities, you can try something new, take sport to the local community, or want to develop your coaching skills.
+With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop your coaching skills.

 Sport Performance Squad